Gayathiri08/Gayathiri08/README.md

-## Hi , I'm Gayathiri! 👋
+## Hello everyone!
+I'm Gayathiri 👋
-## -💬 Ask me about ...
+## ⭐ About me
 I am a Electrical undergraduate student at IIT Jodhpur with a deep passion for Machine Learning and Web Development.
 I enjoy working on projects that involve implementation and learning through hands-on experience.
 My GitHub portfolio showcases my skills in various programming languages, including React, Node, Python, C++, MATLAB, and more..
+- 💬 Ask me about
+ ##  DSA, Machine Learning, Web Dev, App Development, etc.
-## - 📫 How to reach me: ...
+## -📫 How to reach me:
 If you have any questions, collaboration opportunities, or simply want to reach out, feel free to connect with me:
-📧 Email:b22ee017@iitj.ac.in
+- 📧 Email: b22ee017@iitj.ac.in
+- 💼 LinkedIn: gayathiri-b-s
 ## Skills
 Here's an overview of my skill set:

 Programming Languages: Python, C/C++, MySQL
-Web Development: ReactJS, HTML, CSS, JavaScript, PHP Machine Learning and Deep Learning frameworks: Pytorch, TensorFlow, Sklearn Data Visualization: Matplotlib, Seaborn, Plotly
+Web Development: ReactJS, HTML, CSS, JavaScript, NodeJS, Typescript Machine Learning and Deep Learning frameworks: Pytorch, TensorFlow, Sklearn Data Visualization: Matplotlib, Seaborn, Plotly.

 <!--
 **Gayathiri08/Gayathiri08** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.